jaimemendozadev/alwayssaved-extractor-service/README.md

 ```

-Then for each SQS Message, for each `media_upload` in the Message Payload, the `Extractor Serviced` will:
+Then for each SQS Message, for each `media_upload` in the Message Payload, the `Extractor Service` will:
   - Download the .mp4 media `File` from s3;
   - Extract the .mp3 audio file from the video;
-  - Use the Whisper Model to transcribe the audio and create a .txt file of the transcript;
+  - Use the [Whisper Model](https://openai.com/index/whisper/) to transcribe the audio and create a .txt file of the transcript;
   - Upload the .txt transcript to s3; and
   - Send an outgoing SQS Message to the `Embedding Queue` [Step 4 of System Design Diagram](#alwayssaved-system-design--app-flow) with the following shape: